huuquyet/huuquyet/README.md

 <!-- START_QUOTE -->

-  > “Everyone has an invisible sign hanging from their neck saying, 'Make me feel important.'
-Never forget this message when working with people.”
+  > “All difficult things have their origin in that which is easy, and great things in that which is small.”
   >
-  > *- Mary Kay Ash -*
+  > *- Laozi -*

 <!-- END_QUOTE -->